dlu-ch/dlb/doc/ex_tool.rst

       >>> tool.symlinks
       (NoSpacePath('src/current'),)

-   :param required: Does this dependency role require a dependency (other than ``None``)?
-   :type required: bool
-   :param cls: Class to be used to represent the path
+   :param cls: class to be used to represent the path
    :type cls: dlb.fs.Path
+   :param ignore_permission: ignore permission modifications?
+   :type ignore_permission: bool

-.. class:: Tool.Input.Directory(required=True, cls=dlb.fs.Path)
+.. class:: Tool.Input.Directory(cls=dlb.fs.Path)

    Constructs a dependency role for directory.

+   If ``ignore_permission`` is ``False``, a modification of owner (UID, GID), permission (rwx), existence, type or :term:`mtime` is considered a modification of the dependency.
+   Otherwise, only a modification of existence, type or :term:`mtime` is considered a modification of the dependency.

-   The dependency is the directory's path as an instance of ``cls``.
+   Each single concrete dependency validated by :meth:`validate() <Tool.Dependency.validate()>` is the directory's path as an instance of ``cls``.

    Example::